[Back to Improving Ourselves]

 You may want many things, you may wish for all kinds of things to happen.
 But many things we want to happen are out of our control - such as winning the lottery, or that incompetent manager at work deciding to leave.
 So don't waste too much time thinking about what you might do when these things happen: focus your attention on the things you can do to pursue something you want.

 The general advice (repeated in many books and videos) is that you should visualise what you want, create a clear mental image of it, imagine yourself enjoying it.
 That is all nonsense: the evidence is that the more you daydream about the thing you want, the less likely you are to get it.
 The more you have enjoyed it in your imagination, the more it feels like you have actually enjoyed it, and the less you need to make it happen for real: clear visualisation reduces your incentive to achieve.
-Don't focus on what you want, focus on what you need to do to achieve it.
+Clear visualisation also reduces your options: the more specific your goal, the harder it is to hit.
+Don't keep thinking about what you want, focus on what you need to do to achieve it.

 Grow, Don't Accumulate